 In addition, your conviction record will not qualify for expungement if you provide false or misleading information on your expungement paperwork or there is a criminal case pending against you.

 The following offenses do not qualify for expungement unless you are pardoned by the Utah Board of Pardons and Parole:

 If your record is eligible for expungement, you must satisfy the following waiting periods before applying to expunge your record.
 These wait times run from the date you were convicted or released from probation, prison, or parole, whichever is later.

 (Utah Code § 77-40-105 (2018).)

 Before applying to expunge your criminal record, you must obtain a Certificate of Eligibility from the Utah Bureau of Criminal Identification.
 You must then file your petition for expungement in the court that heard your case or, if there was no case against you, in the district court of the county where you were arrested.

 For detailed information about filing for expungement, see the Utah State Courts website.

-Cleaning up a criminal history can be complicated.
-If you are not sure whether your record qualifies for expungement in Utah -- or for advice about your personal situation -- you should contact a qualified criminal law attorney.
+Cleaning up a criminal history can be complicated, and the law can change at any time.
+If you are not sure whether your record qualifies for expungement in Utah—or for advice about your personal situation—you should contact a qualified criminal law attorney.
 A good lawyer can guide you each step of the way.